pluralsight/PS-AutoLab-Env/update-v5.md

 ### Lability

 Version 5.0 updates the Lability requirement to version 0.25.0.
 This is what allows downloading of ISO images.
 If you have older versions of the Lability module imported into your session with version 5.0, you might see errors about missing files or images.
-Re-open your PowerShell session and re-import the PSAutolab module.
+Re-open your PowerShell session and re-import the PSAutoLab module.

 ### Pester